Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper, we have developed the method to generate the GKP qubit using the cross-Kerr effect between a squeezed light and a superposition of Fock states.
 Our scheme overcomes the problems of the conventional method for the FTQC with the GKP qubits.
-We numerically show that our method has the potential to generate the GKP qubit with a sufficient quality required for FTQC.
+We numerically show that our method has the potential to generate the GKP qubit with a high squeezing and a high fidelity.
+Thus our method could provide the potential way via the cross-Kerr interaction to realize FTQC with the GKP qubit.

 We mention the experimental realization of the proposed method.
+The preparation of a squeezed light, the achievable squeezing level of 15 dB has been reported~\cite{vahlbruch2016detection}, which is more than the required squeezing level for FTQC~\cite{fukui2018high,fukui2019high,noh2020fault,larsen2021fault,bourassa2021blueprint,tzitrin2021fault}.
 Regarding the cross-Kerr interaction, a small strength of the cross-Kerr interaction is enough to implement our scheme, e.g., $\theta \sim 10^{-5}$ which is achievable in the experiments~\cite{feizpour2015observation}.
-Furthermore, the preparation of a squeezed light, the achievable squeezing level of 15 dB has been reported~\cite{vahlbruch2016detection}, which is more than the required squeezing level for FTQC~\cite{fukui2018high,fukui2019high,noh2020fault,larsen2021fault,bourassa2021blueprint,tzitrin2021fault}.
-For the preparation of the ancilla Fock state, the maximum value of coefficients for the ancilla has been still three in an optical setup~\cite{yukawa2013generating}.
+In addition, the inverse of sign for the cross-Kerr interaction could be realized by using the measurement-induced interaction or Rubidium-based cross-Kerr medium~\cite{feizpour2015observation}.
+Regarding the preparation of the ancilla Fock state, the maximum value of coefficients for the ancilla has been still three in an optical setup~\cite{yukawa2013generating}.
 Fortunately, there is a promising scheme to generate arbitrary coefficients of a superposition of Fock states in Refs.~\cite{su2019conversion,tzitrin2020progress}, and the experimental realization for the photon number resolving detector, a key role in Refs.~\cite{su2019conversion,tzitrin2020progress}, has been demonstrated~\cite{lita2008counting,fukuda2011titanium,endo2021quantum}.
-In addition, the inverse of sign for the cross-Kerr interaction could be realized by using the measurement-induced interaction or Rubidium-based cross-Kerr medium~\cite{feizpour2015observation}.
-Thus, our method will provide an efficient way to generate the GKP qubit required for FTQC, once appropriate technologies for the preparation of the ancilla Fock state and the cross-Kerr interaction are available in an experimentally feasible way.
+Additionally, in a realistic experimental setup, there are the effects derived from a photon loss during the preparation of the ancilla Fock state, the imperfection of the cross-Kerr interaction, and the inaccuracy of the homodyne measurement.
+These effects may degrade the fidelity of the generated GKP qubit.
+We will investigate the effect of a photon loss in a future work since it is beyond the scope of this paper.
+Nevertheless, our method will provide an efficient way to generate the GKP qubit required for FTQC, once appropriate technologies for the preparation of the ancilla Fock state and the cross-Kerr interaction are available in an experimentally feasible way.